GrantS2S/website/content/integrations/sap/woocommerce-fulfillment.md

 weight: 3
 ---

-## Sync stock levels
-Sync stock levels from Parcelninja into Stock2Shop.

-- Decide whether SAP Business One or Parcelninja will control the stock levels presented on WooCommerce.

-## Automate Fulfillments
+### Automate Fulfillments
-Have a totally automated solution, from placing an online order to delivery.

-- Once a WooCommerce order has successfully been raised into SAP Business One as an invoice, sales order or quote, Stock2Shop can send an automatic outbound notification to your 3rd-party logistics partner so they can pick, pack and deliver.
+Have a totally automated solution, from placing an online order to dispatching for delivery.
+Once a WooCommerce order has successfully been raised into SAP Business One, Stock2Shop can send an automatic outbound notification to your 3rd-party logistics partner so they can pick, pack and deliver.

+### Sync Stock Levels
+If your WMS or fulfillment partner supports stock feeds, Stock2Shop can automate the updating of stock levels directly on WooCommerce.